Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Dubai South Free Zone's proximity to Al Maktoum International Airport and Jebel Ali Port makes it particularly well suited to time-sensitive or high-value timber shipments, offering traders fast customs clearance and direct access to multimodal logistics networks.

-What the Timber Trading Licence Covers
+What the Timber Trading License Covers

 Activity code 4752.29 covers the retail sale of wood, cork, and construction materials in specialised stores.
-Under a Trading Licence issued by Dubai South Business Hub Free Zone, this activity permits the import, export, re-export, storage, and distribution of timber and related wood products across permitted markets.
+Under a Trading License issued by Dubai South Business Hub Free Zone, this activity permits the import, export, re-export, storage, and distribution of timber and related wood products across permitted markets.

-Activity Code | 4752.29 |
+Activity Code

-Activity Description | Retail sale of wood, cork and construction materials |
+Retail sale of wood, cork and construction materials

-Free Zone | Dubai South Business Hub Free Zone |
+Dubai South Business Hub Free Zone

-Who This Licence Is Best Suited For
+Who This License Is Best Suited For

-The timber trading licence under activity code 4752.29 is well matched to a range of business profiles.
+The timber trading license under activity code 4752.29 is well matched to a range of business profiles.
 Entrepreneurs and SMEs sourcing timber from international suppliers for UAE distribution or regional re-export will find the free zone framework straightforward and cost-effective.
 Existing timber businesses seeking a free zone base for tax efficiency and 100% foreign ownership can use Dubai South as a regional hub without the complexity of mainland company formation.
-Construction material traders looking to consolidate wood product lines under a single activity licence will also benefit from the breadth of the activity's permitted scope.
+Construction material traders looking to consolidate wood product lines under a single activity license will also benefit from the breadth of the activity's permitted scope.

 Setup Costs and Steps at Dubai South Business Hub Free Zone

 Setting up a timber trading company at Dubai South Business Hub Free Zone involves a clear and well-defined process.
-Typical setup costs include a licence fee, a registration fee, and the cost of a workspace arrangement such as a flexi-desk or warehouse facility.
-Indicative costs for a basic trading licence start from AED 12,000 to AED 20,000, excluding visa fees and any warehouse or storage facility costs.
+Typical setup costs include a license fee, a registration fee, and the cost of a workspace arrangement such as a flexi-desk or warehouse facility.
+Indicative costs for a basic trading license start from AED 12,000 to AED 20,000, excluding visa fees and any warehouse or storage facility costs.

 The free zone offers flexible facility options to suit different operational scales.
 A flexi-desk arrangement is suitable for traders who manage logistics and inventory through third-party warehousing, while dedicated warehouse units within Dubai South are available for businesses requiring on-site storage and handling of timber stock.